-If you're moving to the U.S. for studies, no doubt you have many things on your mind like packing and adjusting to your new life.
-While you might have heard and read a little about building a credit score, you might be wondering what the big deal is about it.
+If you're moving to the US, you have many things on your mind.
+It can feel overwhelming, from adjusting to a new life far away from your loved ones to packing your belongings.
+While you might have heard and read a little about building a credit score, you might wonder what the big deal is.
 Precisely why we have penned this piece for you.

-What is the difference between India and U.S. when it comes to credit cards?
+What is the difference between India and the US when it comes to Credit Cards?

-Let's start with the most significant difference - the U.S. is the land of credit cards.
-In numbers, this translates to approximately 70% of Americans having a credit card.
-Contrast that to India, where roughly only 3% of the population uses credit cards.
+Let's start with the most significant difference - the US is a country that primarily runs on credit.
+This translates to approximately 70% of Americans having a Credit Card, in contrast to only 3% of Indians using the same.

-In India, you've probably transacted more with a debit card or cash.
+You've probably transacted more with a debit card or cash in India.
 In recent years, UPI has become an accepted mode of payment, making carrying a wallet or card redundant.
-When you move to the U.S., you will immediately switch to using credit cards as that's the most popular mode of payment.
+When you move to the US, you will immediately switch to using Credit Cards since it's the most popular mode of payment.

-What is a credit score, and what does it have to do with a credit card?
+What is a credit score, and how is it related to a Credit Card?

-Your credit score isn't only dependent on your credit card.
-It's a reflection of your overall ability to pay your dues and debts.
-Since you'll be making many transactions with your credit card, paying off your credit card bills on time is critical.
+Your credit score isn't only dependent on your Credit Card.
+It reflects your overall ability to pay your dues and debts.
+Since you'll be making many transactions with your Credit Card, paying off your Credit Card bills on time is critical.

 What's a good credit score?

-Here's the thing - your credit score, even if you have one, isn't valid in the U.S. This means you need to start building it as soon as possible.
-Also, you will be in the U.S. for a longish time, which means you need to do some form of long-term planning to build your credit score.
+Here's the thing - your Indian credit score isn't valid in the US.
+This means you need to start building it as soon as possible.
+Also, if you will be in the US for an extended period, you need to do some form of long-term planning to build your credit score.

 Pay your bills on time

-This is one of the easiest ways to build your credit score.
-Be it utility or shopping bills, you need to pay them regularly and on time.
+This is one of the easiest ways to build your US credit score.
+Whether utility or shopping bills, you need to pay them regularly and on time.
 Also, you can now pay your utility bills via the Zolve app.

-You will need to get a social security number (SSN) for this, but consider making small investments as soon as you do.
-This tells a prospective lender that you're responsible with your money.
+You will need to get a social security number (SSN), but consider making small investments as soon as possible.
+This tells a prospective lender that you're responsible for your money.

 Keep a watch on your credit utilization ratio

-Get a U.S. credit card/ Open a U.S. bank account
+Get a US Credit Card/ Open a bank account

 The best part?
 It's simple and takes less than 5 minutes to sign-up.